ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 do appear, they are executed only once and stored in a temporary value for re-use as needed.

+For models with utility expressions that include a lot of string comparisons, (e.g. because they are built for the legacy `pandas.eval` interpreter and have not been updated) sharrow can be disabled by setting `sharrow_skip: true` in the component's configuration yaml file.

 ### Limited Tracing and Estimation Mode Capabilities

 When running sharrow-optimized code, large parts of certain calculations are routed